We, the people, hold these truths to be self evident.

 - Religious beliefs are the single strongest determinant of disapproval for gay marriage; both Lewis and Gouverneur advocated religious tolerance.

-Ignore the Founding Fathers for a moment.
-They will not mind.
+Let’s ignore the Founding Fathers for a moment.
+They won’t mind.
 What about the regular fathers, and the mothers?
 And most of all, our children?
 The overturn of DOMA matters beyond health care benefits, beyond consenting adults, and beyond law.
 It matters to our children in the first human task, constructing a self, and to us, the parents, in our scaffolding of their efforts.

 Remember how the very young imagine their future.
 How they learn about the faraway land of grownups.
 They say, “When I grow up, I want to marry Harry.
 Or Courtney.
 Or Mason or Anju or Tsien or Fatima or Isabella.”
-They don’t have any idea what marriage is, or falling in love, or desire.
+They don’t have any ideas about marriage, or falling in love, or desire.
 But they do know that grownups seem to get married an awful lot.
 To help them grow up, we have to let them imagine marriage in a way that is true to their being.

 One day when my son was little, 3 maybe 4, my ex-husband said to him, unknowing, “When you grow up, I hope your wife is as beautiful as Mommy.”
 “Me too,” he replied.
 What if we had said instead, “When you grow up, I hope you marry someone as beautiful as Mommy.”
 Gender-neutral.
 Open to all possibilities, just as we’re open to Radiologist, Lawyer, Optometrist, Cop.